RightNow-AI/rightnow-cli/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue or reach out to support@rightnowai.co
+Feel free to open an issue or reach out to jaber@rightnowai.co

 Thank you for contributing!